SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 yarn install --force
 ```

-That re-initializes the JavaScript from that package.
+That re-initializes the JavaScript from the package.
 One thing I want to highlight
 for this *particular* package is that when we upgraded to version 2 in our
-`package.json` file, it actually upgraded our `chart.js` dependency from version 2.9
+`package.json` file, Flex then updated our `chart.js` dependency from version 2.9
 to 3.4.
 That's because the JavaScript in this new version is meant to work with
 `chart.js` 3 instead of `chart.js` 2.
-So it made that change *for* us.
+Flex made that change *for* us.
 We don't need
-to do anything here, but it's good to be aware of this.
+to do anything here, but it's good to be aware of that.

 At last!
 We should be ready to go.
 Run